Compare & Save on Your Property Survey Today

 What Type of Survey Do I Need for a New Build?

 The type of survey required for a new build is a snagging survey.
-This is usually completed by a professional surveyor and is specifically designed for newly built homes.
+This is usually completed by a property surveyor and is specifically designed for newly built homes.
 It is a detailed inspection of the home, reviewing the condition, building materials and quality of building work.

 Snagging is the process of identifying defects and unfinished elements in a new home.
 Once building work is complete, a snagging list is used to highlight issues which the buyer can then take to the home builder.
 They can then rectify these before the buyer moves into the home.